johnyf/svglatex/README.md

 For convenience, the file `svglatex.sty` is in the directory `tests/`.
 Examples of usage are in the test files `tests/*.tex`.
+See `svglatex.sty` for documentation, in particular it needs calling LaTeX with `--shell-escape`.

 # Tests